The reparative relationship...

 But it affected me.

 When I sat down I told my friends about Kit....it was my equivalent of coming out I suppose.
 Kit had made it all seem so dramatic; the need to hide, how it is a shock to see clients in a supermarket or in the street.
-It made me rail against the imperative towards secrecy, it made me challenge my feelings of awkwardness, shame even and embarrassment.
+It made me rail against the imperative towards secrecy, it made me challenge my feelings of awkwardness, my feelings of shame and embarrassment.

 Kit was once 'he who cannot be named'.